aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2009.md

 Q: You buy it in the supermarket or what?

-A: No, no, no, at rawsome.
+A: No, no, no, at Rawesome.

 Q: You want to get one of the femur bones of a big cow, a big, thick bone.